-Although dentures and dental bridges can help keep your teeth properly aligned, on their own, they still don’t address a critical aspect of tooth loss: loss of jaw bone density.
+Although dentures and dental bridges can help keep your teeth properly aligned, they still don’t address the critical aspect of loss of jawbone density.
 That’s where dental implants come in.
 These titanium posts mimic the natural tooth structure so well that the jawbone grows to surround and fuse to them, securing them into place.
-Then, you can top the dental implants off with any kind of restoration, depending on how many teeth you’re replacing.
+Then, you can top the dental implants with any kind of restoration, depending on how many teeth you’re replacing.

 For a single lost tooth, a dental crown will be attached to the dental implant and will not negatively impact the surrounding teeth.

 Missing Multiple Teeth

 Depending on how many and where the missing teeth are, you can use an implant-retained bridge or implant-retained partial denture to address larger gaps in your smile.